 Many couples who include the Hawaiian Wedding Song in their ceremony say it was one of the most touching parts of the day.

 One bride who married on the beach in Maui said the first notes of the song made her feel calm and focused.
-Another couple in Oahu used it for their first dance and said it helped capture the feeling of the moment perfectly.
+Another couple in Oahu used it for their first dance and said it helped capture the moment perfectly.

-These stories show how music can turn simple moments into lasting memories.
+These stories demonstrate how music can transform ordinary moments into lasting memories.